In today’s article we have identified the four basic knife cuts every cook (both beginners and professionals) should know how to do:

 You must hold the tip of the blade against the cutting board with your knife angled upwards.
 The flat side should rest against your knuckles.
 Without lifting the tip of the blade from the chopping board, pull the knife backwards slightly until the blade slides into the food.
 Continue this movement by pressing downwards and forwards, you should be using the full length of the blade to slice through the food.
 Repeat, using a circular motion, make sure the blade tip is in constant contact with the cutting board.

-Cut 2: The chop
+2: The chopping technique

 The chop is used for precision cutting of herbs and vegetables using a santoku-style knife.
 This cut is interchangeable with the slice, it’s just a matter of which one suits you best (try them both and see which one feels more comfortable).
 In order for the chop to work effectively, you will need a very sharp knife- check out our blog on how to sharpen your knives and our sharpening stones.